Long Island Mac Arthur Airport (ISP)

 - RWY 15R/33L is almost twice the size of RWY 15L/33R.

-- Pilots tend to go for the largest or the first runway that they see.
+- Pilots may line up on the largest or the first RWY that they see.
 Confirm your landing runway.

 Surface Risk – Movement Area